TsotsosLab/SMILER/README.md

 # SMILER

-Welcome to SMILER!
+Welcome to SMILER 2.0!

 The Saliency Model Implementation Library for Experimental Research (SMILER) is a software package which provides an open, standardized, and extensible framework for maintaining and executing computational saliency models.
 This work drastically reduces the human effort required to apply saliency algorithms to new tasks and datasets, while also ensuring consistency and procedural correctness for results and conclusions produced by different parties.
 At its launch SMILER already includes twenty three saliency models (fourteen models based in MATLAB and nine supported through containerization), and the open design of SMILER encourages this number to grow with future contributions from the community.

-SMILER v2 is now in progress!
-The contributors are:
+SMILER v2 contributors are:

 - Calden Wloka (Manager)
 - Andy Liu